-It is very easy to become a member of the Student and Early Career Professional Subsection.
-Students and Early Career Professional that join American Fisheries Society are automatically given membership in the Subsection!
+It is very easy to become a member of the Student and Early Career Professionals Subsection.
+Students and Early Career Professionals that join American Fisheries Society are automatically given membership in the Subsection!

 Students and Early Career Professionals play a critical role in the American Fisheries Society, representing the next generation of fisheries professionals charged with conservation of aquatic ecosystems throughout the United States and the world.
 The path from fisheries student to professional is an exciting educational journey.
 It’s a time when students and early career professionals define their future and acquire critical skills for professional success.
 But navigating the educational roadmap is no easy task.
 We encourage AFS students and early career professionals to use the diverse resources at their disposal to live their professional dreams.

 Founded in 1870, American Fisheries Society is the world’s largest and oldest organization dedicated to conserving fisheries resources, advancing fisheries science, and strengthening the fisheries profession.
 Becoming involved in AFS is a critical step in fisheries education.
 It empowers students and early career professionals to develop professional competencies and cultivate relationships with scientists, managers, biologists, and policy makers throughout the world.
 We encourage AFS students and early career professionals to make their voices heard by becoming actively involved in their professional society.

 Students and early career professionals can get involved in the AFS in many ways: